anandsamant08/anandsamant08/README.md

-- 👋 Hi, I’m @anandsamant08
+- 👋 Hi, I’m Anand Samant.
+- 🌱 I’m currently a Data Scientist.
-- 👀 I’m interested in Data Science/Machine Learning
+- 👀 I’m interested in learning Data Science/Machine Learning/AI.
-- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 Reach me: anandsamant08@gmail.com

 <!---
 anandsamant08/anandsamant08 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.